devjoes/github-runner-autoscaler/README.md

 parameter: key
 EOF

-# known issues
+- TODO: Cert auth is just used as a way of fudging TLS

-Cert auth is just used as a way of fudging TLS
+- TODO: Deploy resources in corect order?
-Deploy resources in corect order?
+- TODO: Make runners close session on shutdown
-Make runners close session on shutdown
+- TODO: Have option to not output labels - could be sensitive